 - If you happen to have a 'steam' oven, you can simply cook it in this (without the steam bath).

 - Bake for about 45 minutes or until the batter is set firm.

 - Leave to cool at room temperature then store in the fridge overnight or until ready to serve.

 - Once ready to serve, bring back to room temperature and remove from the tin by inverting onto a serving plate.
 If you have trouble removing, shake the tin and sit the tin in hot water for a minute to loosen it.
-I just jiggle it and sit in hot water until it releases (be patient, it can take a few tries).
+I just jiggle/ tap it on the bench and sit in hot water until it releases (be patient, it can take a few tries).